 For years, the Centers for Medicare and Medicaid Services (CMS) has refused to consider medical evidence postdating the original submission date of a Workers’ Compensation Medicare Set-Aside (WCMSA) proposal.
 This refusal has been one of the more frustrating aspects of the WCMSA review process.
 In far too many instances, CMS has blocked review of subsequent treatment updates and other information that could lower the approved WCMSA allocation amount.
 This policy has long been criticized as being unfair, resulting in inaccurate WCMSA allocations and preventing claims settlement.

 Now, there is finally some good news.
 This past summer, CMS introduced its new “Amended Review” process through which parties may now submit new medical evidence—postdating the original WCMSA submission date—for CMS evaluation.
 If understood and applied correctly, the new process could help lower WCMSA allocations and breathe new life into stalled settlements.

-This welcomed development—and how ISO Claims Partners can help—is broken down as follows:
+This welcomed development—and how we can help—is broken down as follows:

 CMS' Amended Review Process

 Historically, CMS has limited the basis for re-review of WCMSA approvals and determinations to two options: one for obvious mistakes (for example, mathematical errors, inclusion of unrelated conditions, etc.) and the other for evaluation of medical records predating the WCMSA submission date that were not included in the original submission package.
 These two options remain available and can be helpful in challenging WCMSA determinations in their applicable (and limited) contexts.

 Now, there is a third re-review option: Amended Review.
 This new option expands CMS’ existing re-review process by allowing consideration of new medical evidence postdating the original WCMSA submission date in certain circumstances.

 The main requirements for the CMS Amended Review process include: